Chapter 2: resources and transfers

 2.1.
 Buffers

-Buffers are a resource type with a bland personality.
-They consist of linear arrays of data and may hold any sort of data.
-We create buffers using vkCreateBuffer.
-A buffer is characterized by its size, its intended usage and how accesses from different queues are synchronized.
-For instance, to transfer a buffer to another queue we set the usage flag to VK_BUFFER_USAGE_TRANSFER_SRC_BIT (we also create another buffer object on the other queue, this time with VK_BUFFER_USAGE_TRANSFER_DST_BIT).
-For synchronization, two options are available: either the buffer is accessible to a single queue (mode VK_SHARING_MODE_EXCLUSIVE) or it is accessible to a set of queues (mode VK_SHARING_MODE_CONCURRENT).
+For synchronization, two options are available: either the buffer is accessed only from a single queue (mode VK_SHARING_MODE_EXCLUSIVE) or it is accessible to a set of queues (mode VK_SHARING_MODE_CONCURRENT).
 In the latter case, we specify exactly which queues may access the object.
 Buffers with the exclusive sharing mode (i.e., those that are not shared) are very efficient: the device's driver can read and write their memory without additional checks.

 A buffer object is not attached to specific memory at the time of its creation.
 Instead, we must call vkBindBufferMemory to initiate such a binding. vkGetBufferMemoryRequirements is used to get information about memory requirements for such bindings: size, alignment and compatible memory types.
 We must bind the buffer before using it, and there is no way to undo that binding short of destructing the buffer.
 In particular, it is illegal to bind an already bound buffer.